25 Healthy Ways to Fight Inflammation

 20. Take an Epsom salt bath

-Magnesium plays an important role in the nervous system and immune system, so it only makes sense that a magnesium sulfate bath would be a good way to decrease inflammation.
-If you struggle to fit in a bath at night, try taking it in the morning.
+Magnesium plays an important role in the nervous system and immune system, so it only makes sense that a magnesium sulfate bath would be a good way to decrease inflammation (and it’s been proven in studies, too).
+If you struggle to fit in a bath at night, try taking one in the morning.
 (Trust us!)

 More on magnesium: Magnesium And What It Really Does For Your Total Health